gnebbia/nmap_tutorial/README.md

 Fragmentation is useful since fragments are passed to the target machine uninspected from the firewall.
-Fragmentation is more effective when we split TCP header in different packets, in nmap we can request a fragmentation with the “-f” option which will request a fragmentation of 8 byte chunks, while it is even possible to use “-f-f” to achieve 16 byte chunks, or still we can specify the chunk size by using “--mtu” and specifying the chunks, let's see some examples:
+Fragmentation is more effective when we split TCP header in different packets, in nmap we can request a fragmentation with the "-f" option which will request a fragmentation of 8 byte chunks, while it is even possible to use "-f-f" to achieve 16 byte chunks, or still we can specify the chunk size by using "--mtu" and specifying the chunks, let's see some examples:

 ```sh